a-bishop/podblast/README.md

 ## Podblast

-A podcast recommendation app written in Swift, consuming the Listen Notes API and featuring infinite scroll.
-Search by topic, podcast name, or by genre.
-Provides the ability to save favourite podcasts and visit links for each podcast.
+A podcast search and recommendation app written in Swift, consuming the Listen Notes API.

 ### Swift APIs And Language Features Used